AidanSpeakss/SkykingdomPortfolio/README.md

   Game design

-  - *Designing the mechanics of the game to ensure the best experience for the play.
-And also to ensure that players remain interested and continue playing the game, after it is no longer hyped up or trending.*
+  - *Designing the mechanics of the game to ensure the best experience for the player.
+And also to ensure that players remain interested and continue playing the game, after it is no longer as populer.*

   Server-side Developement